menglongguo/website/_projects/TRIHand.md

 As the only member in our lab working on the project, I had a lot of freedom to explore but the design space of hand design is very complex.
 Compare to my previous hand project, we wanted far more functionality by adding more DOF while maintaining robustness even with the added complexity.

-//Instead of video have a gif
+Instead of video have a gif
 <iframe width="560" height="315" src="https://www.youtube.com/embed/RCQNIgySaYw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <details><summary>Hello</summary>